rebcabin/rebcabin.github.io/PythonYCombinators.md

 ## Bonus: Fast Fibonacci

-As a bonus, we'll show how to _memoize_ [sic] anonymous recursive functions to reduce their run-time complexity via [_dynamic programming_](https://en.wikipedia.org/wiki/Dynamic_programming).
+As a bonus, I show how to _memoize_ [sic] anonymous recursive functions to reduce their run-time complexity.
+Memoizing is a kind of [_dynamic programming_](https://en.wikipedia.org/wiki/Dynamic_programming).

 # Anonymous Functions